Sea Level Rise Joint Administrative Committee Formed

 The mission of Olympia's Storm and Surface Water Utility is to reduce flooding, improve water quality, and protect and enhance aquatic habitat.

-How can the community participate in the planning process?
+How did the community participate in the planning process?

 This planning effort is a priority action from the City’s Downtown Strategy process and builds on steps that have already been taken to prepare for sea level rise.
 There is strong community support for protecting Downtown, investing in Downtown and ensuring that it is safe and welcoming.
 These community values were established through multiple public processes and serve as the basis for the City’s Comprehensive Plan.